awsdocs/aws-sdk-for-javascript-v3/doc_source/ec2-example-elastic-ip-addresses.md

 To set up and run this example, first complete these tasks:
 + Set up the project environment to run these Node TypeScript examples, and install the required AWS SDK for JavaScript and third\-party modules\.
 Follow the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/ec2/README.md)\.
 **Note**
-The AWS SDK for JavaScript \(V3\) is written in TypScript, so for consistency these examples are presented in TypeScript\.
-TypeScript extends JavaScript, so these example can also be run in JavaScript\.
+The AWS SDK for JavaScript \(V3\) is written in TypeScript, so for consistency these examples are presented in TypeScript\.
+TypeScript extends JavaScript, so these examples can also be run in JavaScript\.
+For more information, see [this article](https://aws.amazon.com/blogs/developer/first-class-typescript-support-in-modular-aws-sdk-for-javascript/) in the AWS Developer Blog\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.
 + Create an Amazon EC2 instance\.
 For more information about creating Amazon EC2 instances, see [Amazon EC2 Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) in the *Amazon EC2 User Guide for Linux Instances* or [Amazon EC2 Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Instances.html) in the *Amazon EC2 User Guide for Windows Instances*\.